Getting Started

 About Innkeepr.js and other Sources

 Innkeepr.js is the starting point of every installation.
 It automatically captures page events from your shop or web app and sends it to the Innkeepr servers.
-Additionally Innkeepr.js provides building blocks for identifying users and capturing conversion events in the form of methods.
+Additionally Innkeepr.js provides building blocks for identifying users and capturing conversion events in the form of Identify and Track methods.

 Install Innkeepr.js